jiaweiz9/UIUC-ECE-408-2023-Fall/README.md

+WARN: This repo is only for my personal reference.
+I am not responsible for any plagiarism.

 # UIUC-ECE-408-2023-Fall
 This is the machine problems and final project repository for my own.
 I am not responsible for any possible plagiarism or academic integrety.
 Follows are the original README.md in the course's MPs repository.